Belgium is a founding member of the EBRD and an important contributor to the EBRD's work.

 Since 1994, the governments of Belgium, Flanders and Wallonia have contributed about €24 million through technical cooperation (TC) funds, mainly for projects in manufacturing and transport and the EBRD’s Multilateral Carbon Credit Fund, an EBRD-EIB instrument dedicated to countries from central Europe to Central Asia.

 Belgium is an important source of foreign direct investment in the EBRD’s countries of operations.

-The joint investment has been strong in regional projects, followed by Poland, Hungary, Turkey and Romania.
-Broken down by industry, the joint investment has been in the following sectors: sustainable infrastructure, industry, commerce & agribusiness, and financial institutions.
+The joint investment has been strong in Türkiye, Romania, Hungary, Poland and regionally.
+Broken down by industry, the joint investment has been the strongest in the following sectors: Sustainable Infrastructure; Industry, Commerce & Agribusiness and in Financial Institutions.

 Belgium is also a contributor to the Northern Dimension Environmental Partnership (NDEP) Nuclear Window.

 From 2018 to 2022, entities from Belgium won 117 procurement and consultancy contracts worth €24.9 million.